AveryBurke/lloyd_gpu/README.md

 |:--:|
 | *Vornoi diagram of 100 random points on a plane* |

 For an example of a practical application, imagine the dots represent items on a screen and you want to highlight the item closest to the user’s mouse.
-In this scenario, you can render a hidden Voronoi diagram and highlight an dot when the mouse is over that dot's respective cell.
+In this scenario, you can render a hidden Voronoi diagram and highlight a dot when the mouse is over that dot's respective cell.
 If you want to know more about Voronoi Diagrams, I suggest reading Francesco S. Bellelli's excellent article [The fascinating world of Voronoi diagrams](https://fbellelli.com/posts/2021-07-08-the-fascinating-world-of-voronoi-diagrams/).

 Lloyd's algorithm operates through a series of steps aimed at making increasingly more uniform Voronoi cells.Those steps are as follows: